ericmjl/protein-systematic-characterization/experiments/20161006-cpec/20161017-replicate-pol-assays.md

 **Transfection:**
 - Used 1ul volume for all polymerase plasmids, since they are of similar sizes, but still used 1.5ul and 0.64ul for the reporter gene and constitutively-activated reporter respectively, as per protocol.
 - Incubated for 4 hours before changing medium.
 Eric performed the medium change.

+**Luminescence Test**

+Attempted to test both replicate pol assays, but Building 68 closes at 5pm.
+Froze the 1:100 v/v Gluc substrate-buffer mixture at -20C.